Seleucid Empire: Agriculture

 Recent evidence indicates that Mesopotamian grain production, under the Seleucids, was subject to market forces of supply and demand.
 Traditional "primitivist" narratives of the ancient economy argue that it was "marketless"; however, the Babylonian astronomical diaries show a high degree of market integration of barley and date prices—to name a few—in Seleucid Babylonia.
 Prices exceeding 370g silver per ton in Seleucid Mesopotamia was considered a sign of famine.
 Therefore, during periods of war, heavy taxation, and crop failure, prices increase drastically.
-In an extreme example, Spek believes tribal Arab raiding into Babylonia caused barley prices to skyrocket to a whopping 1493g silver per ton from 5–8 May, 124 BC.
+In an extreme example, Spek believes tribal Arab raiding into Babylonia caused barley prices to skyrocket to 1493 grams of silver per ton from 5–8 May, 124 BC.
 The average Mesopotamian peasant, if working for a wage at a temple, would receive 1 shekel; it "was a reasonable monthly wage for which one could buy one kor of grain= 180 [liters]."
 While this appears dire, we should be reminded that Mesopotamia under the Seleucids was largely stable and prices remained low.
 With encouraged Greek colonization and land reclamation increasing the supply of grain production, however, the question of whether this artificially kept prices stable is uncertain.

 The Seleucids also continued the tradition of actively maintaining the Mesopotamian waterways.
 As the greatest source of state income, the Seleucid kings actively managed the irrigation, reclamation, and population of Mesopotamia.
 In fact, canals were often dug by royal decrees, to which "some were called the King's Canal for that reason."
 For example, the construction of the Pallacottas canal was able to control the water level of the Euphrates which, as Arrian notes in his Anabasis 7.21.5, required: "over two months of work by more than 10,000 Assyrians."